gasconma1960/Pewlett-Hackard-Analysis/README.md

     - How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-      We will have a total of 72458 employees eligles to retire at any given time when upcoming "silver tsunami" begin.
+      We will have a total of 72458 employees elegible to retire at any given time when upcoming "silver tsunami" begin.

     - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?